 96% of podiatrists are self-employed, in private medical offices and health centres.

 How to apply?

-The degree in podiatry is granted after 3 years (6 semesters and 180 ECTS), it is equivalent to a Bachelor's degree level (bac +3).
+The degree in podiatry is granted after 3 years (6 semesters and 180 ECTS).

 Knowledge to be acquired